Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 1. Run docker container with interactive mode.
 E.g.: `docker run --add-host host.docker.internal:host-gateway -v "<path-to-repo>:/timestream-odbc" -it timestream-dev-linux`
 2. Next steps all are from inside the container
    1. Set environment variables for testing and double-check if all dev environmnet variables are set by running `scripts/env_variables_check.sh`.
 More info [Environment Variables for Testing Accounts/Secrets ](#environment-variables-for-testing-accounts/secrets)
       Note.
-Since the environment variables `ODBC_LIB_PATH` and `REPOSITORY_ROOT` are already set in the container, it is not recommended to change those.
+Since the environment variable `ODBC_LIB_PATH` is already set in the container, it is not recommended to change it.
    2. Run one of the build scripts to create an initial compilation.
 E.g. `./build_linux_debug64_deb.sh` or `./build_linux_release64_deb.sh`
    3. Run the following command to register the ODBC driver.

       `./scripts/register_driver_unix.sh`
-   4. Set environment variable REPOSITORY_ROOT to your repository root

-        `export REPOSITORY_ROOT=<your repository root>`
-   5. Run `./src/tests/input/create_credentials_file.sh` to create credential files for testing.
-Note that this script will write AWS IAM credentials file `src/tests/input/credentials`.
-   6. Set environment variable AWS_SHARED_CREDENTIALS_FILE

-       `export AWS_SHARED_CREDENTIALS_FILE=$REPOSITORY_ROOT/src/tests/input/credentials`
-   7. You are ready to run the tests.
+   4. You are ready to run the tests.
    E.g. `./build/odbc/bin/timestream-odbc-integration-tests --catch_system_errors=false`
    E.g. `./build/odbc/bin/timestream-odbc-unit-tests --catch_system_errors=false`